1. Status of this Document

 Result:

-@prefix : <http://example.org/>.
+@prefix : <http://example.org/>. :result :is "spec/".

 5.5.16. string:startsWith

-true if and only if $s starts with $o.
+if and only if $s

-$s+ string:startsWith $o+
+Schema$s+ string:startsWith $o+

 Try in Notation3 Editor 🚀